shirleyzhu233/PyTorch-MAML/README.md

 - FOMAML (i.e. the first-order approximation of MAML) performs as well as MAML in transductive learning, but fails completely in the inductive setting.

 - Completely freezing the encoder during inner-loop adaption as was done in [this work](https://arxiv.org/abs/1909.09157) results in dramatic decrease in accuracy.

+## BatchNorm and TaskNorm

+[A recent work](https://arxiv.org/abs/2003.03284) proposes a test-time enhancement of batchnorms, noting that the small batch sizes during training may leave batch normalization less effective.
+We did not have much success with this method.
+We observed marginal improvement most of the time, and found that it hurt performance occationally.
+That said, we do believe that batch normalization is hard to deal with in MAML.
+TaskNorm attempts to attack the problem of small batch sizes, which we conjecture is just one among the three causes (i.e., extremely scarse training data, extremely small batch sizes, and extremely small number of inner-loop updates) of the ineffectiveness of batch normalization in MAML.

 ## Quick Start